Penzance: Penzance as a town since 1614

 The Crown was paid a perpetual rent of five marks (£3 6s 8d / £3.33) in acknowledgment of the rights granted by the Charter, which was paid until 1832, but there was no grant of Parliamentary representation.

 The old arms of Penzance were the head of St John the Baptist on a charger, with the legend "Pensans anno Domini 1614".
 The arms of the borough are Arg. a Paschal lamb proper in base a Maltese cross Az. on a chief embattled of the last between two keys in saltire wards upwards Or and a saltire couped Arg. a plate charged with a dagger point downwards Gu.

 Within a year the new Borough bought a "substantial degree of freedom" from the Manor of Alverton then known as Alverton and Penzance for £34 plus a perpetual annuity of £1 which was last paid in 1936.
 A market-house and Guildhall was built, and together with the rights bought in 1615, provided almost all the borough income for more than two centuries.
 The southern arm of the pier was built in 1766 and extended in 1785, to add to the first pier of which was built prior to 1512.

 During the English Civil War Penzance was sacked by the Parliamentarian forces of Sir Thomas Fairfax apparently for the kindness shown to Lord Goring and Lord Hopton's troops during the conflict.

-Further Civic improvements included the construction in 1759 of a reservoir which supplied water to public pumps in the streets.
+Further civic improvements included the construction in 1759 of a reservoir which supplied water to public pumps in the streets.
 In 1768 a friendly society of Tradesmen was formed at Penzance with 101 members living within three miles of the town.
 The members met on the first Monday in each month at the King's Head, kept by Richard Runnals.
 The benefits of the Society were: a member being sick, lame or infirm would receive seven shillings a week. [gout and rupture were common, and excepted from payment unless 'needful'.
 Aged and infirm members were allowed 3/6p per week.
 Three pounds was given toward the funeral of a member and 10 pounds to the widow or children.
 All members were to attend the funeral or be fined a shilling.
 How long this association lasted is not known.

-Penzance has a long-standing association with the local parish of Madron.
-Madron Church was in fact the centre of most religious activity in the town until 1871, when St Mary's Church (until this period a chapel of ease) was granted parish status by church authorities though it had been registered since the new church was built in 1832.